 This form should be used by entities filing Forms 99T, 120, 120A, and 120S that are required to make Arizona estimated tax payments.
-The taxpayer should not use Form 120ES if the taxpayer makes its required installments of estimated tax by electronic funds transfer (EFT).
+Payments can be made via check, electronic check, money order, or credit card.
+The taxpayer should not use Form 120ES if the taxpayer makes its required installments of estimated tax by electronic funds transfer (EFT) or over the internet.
+Visit www.aztaxes.gov to register and make payments via the internet.

 S corporations and partnerships must use Form 140ES to make voluntary estimated tax payments on a composite basis on behalf of nonresident individual shareholders or nonresident individual partners participating in the filing of a composite return on Form 140NR.

 Refer to Arizona Individual Income Tax Ruling ITR 97-1 for additional information regarding composite returns.